Kinetic Initial Conditions for Inflation: Consequences of kinetic dominance

 the solutions are:

-\subsubsection{Matter, $w=0$}
+\subsubsection{Matter, \(w=0\)}

-For matter with zero pressure, one has $w=0$ and so
+For matter with zero pressure, one has \(w=0\) and so:

-where $\rhomp$ is an integration constant, labeling the energy density of matter at the epoch $\Rp$.
-For $w=0$, equation \eref{eqn:t_of_a} is expressible as an algebraic function, and may be rearranged to express the scale factor $a$ in terms of coordinate time.
-Once $a(t)$ is obtained, the remaining equations \eref{eqn:H_of_a}, \eref{eqn:dotphi_of_a} \& \eref{eqn:phi_of_a} can be used to express the rest of the variables in terms of $t$.
-Using our definition of $\beta$ (equation~\ref{eqn:beta_def}), and defining the new timescale:
+where \(\rhomp\) is an integration constant, labelling the energy density of matter at the epoch \(\Rp\).
+For \(w=0\), equation~\eqref{eqn:t_of_a} is expressible as an algebraic function, and may be rearranged to express the scale factor \(a\) in terms of coordinate time.
+Once \(a(t)\) is obtained, the remaining equations~\eqref{eqn:H_of_a},~\eqref{eqn:dotphi_of_a}~\&~\eqref{eqn:phi_of_a} can be used to express the rest of the variables in terms of \(t\).
+Using our definition of \(\beta\) (equation~\ref{eqn:beta_def}), and defining the new timescale,

-The solutions are:
+the solutions are:

-\subsubsection{Radiation, $w=1/3$}
+\subsubsection{Radiation, \(w=1/3\)}

-For radiation one has $w=1/3$, and so
+For radiation one has \(w=1/3\), and so:

-where $\rhorp$ is an integration constant, labeling the energy density of matter at the epoch $\Rp$.
-For $w=1/3$, equation \eref{eqn:eta_of_a} is expressible as an algebraic function, and may be rearranged to express the scale factor $a$ in terms of coordinate time.
-Once $a(\eta)$ is obtained, the remaining equations \eref{eqn:H_of_a}, \eref{eqn:dotphi_of_a} \& \eref{eqn:phi_of_a} can be used to express the rest of the variables in terms of $\eta$.
-Using our definition of $\beta$ (equation~\ref{eqn:beta_def}), and $\etap$ (equation~\ref{eqn:etap_eq}), and defining the new timescale:
+where \(\rhorp\) is an integration constant, labelling the energy density of matter at the epoch \(\Rp\).
+For \(w=1/3\), equation~\eqref{eqn:eta_of_a} is expressible as an algebraic function, and may be rearranged to express the scale factor \(a\) in terms of coordinate time.
+Once \(a(\eta)\) is obtained, the remaining equations~\eqref{eqn:H_of_a},~\eqref{eqn:dotphi_of_a} and~\eqref{eqn:phi_of_a} can be used to express the rest of the variables in terms of \(\eta\).
+Using our definition of \(\beta\)~\eqref{eqn:beta_def}, and \(\etap\)~\eqref{eqn:etap_eq}, and defining the new timescale:

-The solutions are:
+the solutions are: